Is Falafel Healthy For You?

-Falafel is primarily made from chickpeas or fava beans, mixed with a rich blend of herbs and spices, then deep-fried to achieve that irresistible golden-brown crust.
-This might make you question – “Is something this delicious really good for me too?”.
+Falafel is a traditional Middle Eastern dish made primarily from chickpeas or fava beans, mixed with a rich blend of herbs and spices, then deep-fried to achieve that irresistible golden-brown crust.
+Chickpeas, also known as garbanzo beans, are a key ingredient in falafel.
+This might make you question – “Is falafel healthy?”.
+Is falafel good for you?
+Its healthiness depends on preparation and ingredient quality.
+Air-frying and baking on a baking sheet are popular methods for making healthier falafel, reducing fat and calorie content compared to deep-frying.
 The answer is resoundingly – yes!
+When prepared with wholesome ingredients and mindful cooking methods, falafel can be part of a healthy, balanced diet.

 Ingredients